 #5 Consider the ROI

-If you have already decided that you want to implement a biometric system, it is important that you develop an understanding for the rate of Return on Investment (ROI).
+If you have already decided that you want to implement a biometric system, it is important that you develop an understanding of the rate of Return on Investment (ROI).
 In order to understand this, you can first conduct a “Pilot Project”.
 For example, if your implementation calls for the deployment of five fingerprint scanners at five different points for employee time and attendance tracking at your place of business, first consider deploying only one fingerprint scanner at one primary point for a short period of time.
-By doing this, you can then quantify your ROI if you want to do a system wide deployment.
+By doing this, you can then quantify your ROI if you want to do a system-wide deployment.
 Also, this will give you time to see how your employees will react to the use of a biometric system.
-You can always implement a system wide biometric deployment, but you run the risk of not knowing what your ROI will be, as well as your employee’s perception and acceptance of the new technology.
+You can always implement a system-wide biometric deployment, but you run the risk of not knowing what your ROI will be, as well as your employee’s perception and acceptance of the new technology.

 We have looked at some factors needed to be taken into consideration before deploying a biometric system.
 Keep in mind that the success of deploying a biometric system depends on how it’s planned or designed to serve the purpose of your business.
 If you are planning to implement a biometric system soon and want consultation, feel free to contact us.